-Responsibility for the implementation of the equal opportunities policy lies with the Executive management and finally with the Trustees.
-The Director/s of BCPC will monitor and review BCPC's policy and practice on equal opportunities annually.
-They will report annually to the Trustees and relevant sub-committees and make suggestions for changes as necessary to continue promotion of equal opportunities in all areas of BCPC's work.
+Responsibility for the implementation of the EDI policy lies with the Executive management and finally with the Trustees.
+The Director/s of BCPC will monitor and review BCPC's policy and practice on EDI annually.
+They will report annually to the Trustees and relevant sub-committees and make suggestions for changes as necessary to continue promotion of EDI in all areas of BCPC's work.